Refer to the Setting Up and Getting Started guide.

 Aspect: How sorting is done

-FilteredList
+FilteredList in

-a SortedList
+a SortedList.

-in
+UniqueApplicationList.UniqueApplicationList in

-the InternTracker
+the InternTracker.

-before saving the data to
+UniqueApplicationList before saving the data to

 preserve the initial order in which the intern applications are added.Aspect: Comparator

-Comparator<InternApplication>
+Comparator<InternApplication> object.

-Comparator<InternApplication>
+Comparator<InternApplication> object

-for each sorting operation.equals()
+for each sorting operation.equals() method

-only tests for referential equality.InternApplicationComparator
+for Comparator only tests for referential equality.InternApplicationComparator class

-The undo mechanism is facilitated by VersionedInternTracker
+The undo mechanism is facilitated by VersionedInternTracker.
+It

-and maintains an undo history internally as a
+extends InternTracker and maintains an undo history internally as a

-stack named savedStates
+stack named savedStates.

 Additionally, it implements the following operations:

-— Saves the current intern tracker state in
+VersionedInternTracker#commit()— Saves the current intern tracker state in

-— Restores the previous intern tracker state
+its history.VersionedInternTracker#undo()— Restores the previous intern tracker state

-is exposed in the Model
+from its history.VersionedInternTracker#undo() is exposed in the Model interface

-as Model#undoAction()
+as Model#undoAction().

 Given below is an example usage scenario and how the undo mechanism behaves at each step.